aeventre/Self_Balancing_Hexapod_Robot/ros2_ws/README.md

 6. **`/stability_margin`**
    - **Type**: `std_msgs/Float64`
-   - **Purpose**: Stability margin of the robot based on the CoM and support polygon.
+   - **Purpose**: The stability margin of the robot based on the CoM and support polygon.

 7. **`/polygon_centroid`**
    - **Type**: `geometry_msgs/Point`